TrevorBloom/cmse492_project/README.md

 │   ├─ raw/
 │   └─ processed/
 │
+├─ firgures/
+│
 ├─ notebooks/
 │   └─ exploratory/
 │
 ├─ src/
+│   ├─ evaluation/
+│   ├─ models/
+│   └─ preprocessing/
 │
-├─ models/
+├─ trained_models/
 │
-├─ outputs/
+├─ requirements.txt
 │
 └─ README.md
 ```
-* data/raw/ orginal csv files from kaggle, already separated into a training ang test set
+* data/raw/ orginal dataset obtained from kaggle
-* data/processed/ cleaned and augmented files that will be used to train and test the models
-* notebooks/exploratory/ notebook files used for data exploration
-* src/ .py pipeline script that that will execute preprocessing, training, and evaluation
-* models/ trained models such as logistic regression
+* data/processed/ two files, both processed and imputed, one has synthetic entries to aid in training
 * figures/ plots and other visualizations created for analysis
+* notebooks/exploratory/ initial exploration of dataset and baseline logistic regression
+* src/evaluation/ notebook testing and comparing all three models on dataset without synthetic entries
+* src/models/ notebooks containing the training and evaluation of models on dataset with synthetic entries
+* src/preprocessing/ two files, one that cleans and imputes dataset, another that uses SMOTE to add synthetic entries
+* trained_models/ all 3 trained models are saved and located here as either a .pkl or .cbm

 # Setup Instructions
 1. Clone Repository